usaid-cs/yesterday-i-learned/random.md

 1. Crockford's JSON/JSLint licence had a clause in there, saying ["The Software should be used for Good, not Evil."](http://dev.hasenj.org/post/3272592502/ibm-and-its-minions) So then IBM's lawyers had to ask for permission to use them for evil...
 1. The anti-skip feature in many CD players used significantly more power than having it off.
 That's why they have a switch for it.
 1. Terry Fox was born in Winnipeg in 1958.
 He had to stop running at Thunder Bay.
 Before he died, he specified no corporate sponsorship for any event in his name, "as he felt that it would detract from his goal of creating public awareness".
 He was right.
-1. At 300 million emails a day, Gmail might actually have issues with regular hash collisions, not numerically, but by [the way entropy is gathered](https://stackoverflow.com/questions/1155008/how-unique-is-uuid).
+1. At 300 million emails a day, Gmail might have real issues with regular hash collisions, not numerically, but by [the way entropy is gathered](https://stackoverflow.com/questions/1155008/how-unique-is-uuid).
 1. Louisiana is named after King Louis XIV, the dude who never bathed.
 1. When Thomas Jefferson was still around, USA was still divided widthwise by [The French](https://en.wikipedia.org/wiki/Louisiana_%28New_France%29) until the [Louisiana purchase](https://en.wikipedia.org/wiki/Louisiana_Purchase) (basically the middle 1/3 of the states).
 The remnants of that purchase was Quebec.
 1. The [Anker 20100 mAh battery pack](https://www.amazon.com/dp/B00X5RV14Y/) is just six of [these](https://www.amazon.com/Panasonic-NCR18650B-3400mAh-Rechargeable-Battery-Green/dp/B00DHXY72O) NCR18650B cells packed together.
 If the $42 battery pack has six of these, and two of these cost $15, You can take one of those packs apart for cheap cells.